liledix4/liledix4/README.md

     - To conclude this sub-list, I don't talk about politics openly.
 I am in a censorship situation in real life.
 - **Pragmatism**
     - I'm a strict pragmatist.
 If something doesn't make sense from a practical standpoint, I reject it sharply.
 Even if something is very valuable to me, I am in internal conflict.
+- **Privacy**
+    - I'm a staunch advocate of privacy, both online and offline.
 - **Religion**
     - I believe in myself. 🙃
     - Okay, okay, jokes aside (however it's true, so it counts as a post-irony).
 I'm a deist.
 In conversations, it may sound like I'm an atheist, but in fact, I find it funny to think of the gods (plural, yes) as the entities who are not necessarily attached to the Earth, but more like they're somewhere across the whole wide universe.
 You never know.